 A promising direction to address these challenges is to \emph{augment} LLMs with \emph{external tools}.
 By offloading specialized subtasks (e.g., web queries, Python-based calculations, and specialized scientific tools) to dedicated modules, LLMs can focus on higher-level planning and synthesis.
 Several frameworks have explored such tool usage, from those relying on extensive supervised data and fine-tuning \citep{schick2023toolformer, liu2023llava}, to static solutions without refinement \citep{lu2023chameleon}, and those limited to one specialized domain of tools \citep{nakano2021webgpt,tao2023webwise,hu2024visual}.
 Although these methods perform well on specific tasks, they still face challenges that hinder general widespread use.
 Many require substantial training with curated data, which limits their adaptability to new domains.
 Others are designed for a particular domain \citep{bran2023chemcrow,kang2024chatmof,li2024mmedagent,schmidgall2024agentclinic} or cannot easily support multi-step problem-solving \citep{lu2023chameleon}, restricting their generality.

-In this paper, we propose \model, a \emph{training-free} (i.e., it does not require updating model weights), \emph{user-friendly}, and \emph{extensible} agentic framework for tackling \emph{complex reasoning} tasks across diverse domains (Figure~\ref{fig:model_framework}).
+In this paper, we propose \model, a \emph{training-free} (i.e., it does not require updating model weights), \emph{user-friendly}, and \emph{extensible} multi-agent framework for tackling \emph{complex reasoning} tasks across diverse domains (Figure~\ref{fig:model_framework}).
 A key feature of \model is the concept of \emph{tool cards}, standardized wrappers that encapsulate heterogeneous tools (e.g., Python calculators, web search APIs, and domain-specific modules), along with metadata such as input-output formats, usage constraints, and best practices that delineate ideal use cases.
-This standardized design enables easy integration, replacement, or expansion of tools—unlike approaches requiring painstaking re-engineering for each new tool \citep{lu2023chameleon, hu2024visual}.
+This standardized design enables easy integration, replacement, or expansion of tools, unlike approaches that require painstaking re-engineering for each new tool \citep{lu2023chameleon, hu2024visual}.

-Building on these tool cards, \model employs a dedicated \emph{planner} that governs both high-level and low-level planning.
-Given a user query, the planner proposes a tentative global plan for how various tools might be employed.
+Building on these tool cards, \model employs a dedicated \emph{planner} agent that governs both high-level and low-level planning.
+Given a user query, the planner agent proposes a global plan for how tools will be used.
 At each step, it generates a text-based \emph{action} (including sub-goals and tool selection) conditioned on the evolving \emph{context}.
-A separate \emph{executor} instantiates tool calls by converting this textual action into an executable command, running the corresponding tool, and updating the context with the results.
-By separating strategic planning from command generation, \model reduces errors and increases transparency, making the system more reliable and easier to maintain.
+A separate \emph{executor} agent then converts this action into an executable command, runs the tool, and updates the context with the results.
+This separation of strategic planning from command execution reduces errors and improves transparency, making \model more reliable and easier to maintain.

 An additional challenge in agentic systems is determining which subset of tools to enable for a given domain.
 Although providing many tools can be beneficial, enabling them all may introduce noise or slow performance \citep{lumer2024toolshed, fore2024geckopt, paramanayakam2024less}.
 To address this, we propose a lightweight \emph{toolset optimization} algorithm that identifies a more useful subset of tools for each task based on validation performance, ultimately improving both accuracy and efficiency.